nPoseTeam/nPose-LM-LG-chains-plugin/README.md

 This Plugin is expecting all Prim Descriptions to be unique.
 It will warn the owner when any are not unique.
 If the description isn't used as a Leash Point Name the warning can be ignored.

 ## References for cuff point names:
+The script uses LockMeister cuff point names (Mooring Points) which can be found here:
 http://wiki.secondlife.com/wiki/LSL_Protocol/LockMeister_System
-https://web.archive.org/web/20130224185823/http://lslwiki.net/lslwiki/wakka.php?wakka=exchangeLockGuardItem
+The next link is only for your info, you probably will not need it: https://web.archive.org/web/20130224185823/http://lslwiki.net/lslwiki/wakka.php?wakka=exchangeLockGuardItem